On the long-time limit of the mean curvature flow in closed manifolds: Long-time behavior of almost regular flows: the proof of Theorem

 Therefore, we can choose $\mathbf{t}=1$ to get a uniform upper bound, which yields the uniform area growth bound for $R\in(0,L]$. \end{proof} We are now ready to show the first result discussed in the introduction:

-\begin{proof}[proof of Theorem \ref{smoothfate}] If the area of $M_t$ is sufficiently small the clearing out lemma \cite[12.2 and 12.5]{Ilmanen94_EllipReg} shows that $M_t$ goes extinct (i.e. is supported on a set of zero measure) a short time later, so we may suppose its area is uniformly bounded below for all finite times.
+\begin{proof}[proof of Theorem \ref{smoothfate}] If the area of $M_t$ is sufficiently small, the clearing out lemma \cite[12.2 and 12.5]{Ilmanen94_EllipReg} shows that $M_t$ goes extinct (i.e. is supported on a set of zero measure) a short time later.
+Therefore, we may suppose its area is uniformly bounded below for all finite times.
 Considering a sequence $t_i \to \infty$ as in Lemma \ref{decay} above, by Allard compactness we may extract a converging subsequence which will be a stationary varifold $V$.
 By the almost all time regularity of the almost regular flows, we may suppose this set of times is regular as well.
-We also have the area growth estimate of $M_{t_i}$ from Lemma \ref{lem:AreaGrowth}.
-With this in hand we may employ Simon's sheeting theorem ala Ilmanen \cite{Ilmanen95_Sing2D} along a sequence of smooth times $t_i \to \infty$ of $M_{t_i}$ to say that $V$ supports on a finite collection of smooth, embedded minimal surfaces $\{\Sigma_1,\cdots,\Sigma_k\}$ and the convergence is $m_j$--sheeted away from a finite number of ``bridge points'' towards $\Sigma_j$.
+We also have the area growth estimate of $M_{t_i}$ from Lemma \ref{lem:AreaGrowth}, so that we may apply Theorem \ref{thm:IlReg}.
+For a brief overview, with the facts above in hand we may employ Simon's sheeting theorem ala Ilmanen \cite[Theorem 10 and Corollary 11]{Ilmanen95_Sing2D} along a sequence of smooth times $t_i \to \infty$ of $M_{t_i}$ to say that $V$ supports on a finite collection of smooth, embedded minimal surfaces $\{\Sigma_1,\cdots,\Sigma_k\}$ and the convergence is $m_j$--sheeted away from a finite number of "bridge points" towards $\Sigma_j$.
 By the regularity of the limit, and the embeddedness of $M_{t_i}$, all the $\Sigma_j$'s are disjoint via the maximum principle. \end{proof}

 Higher multiplicity convergence can indeed occur, see \cite{ChenSun24_Multi2inManifold}, and in the case one of the $\Sigma_i$ is strictly stable should be a robust phenomenon.
-Also, it is easy to see the limiting set could be disconnected.
-Take for instance the initial data given by two disconnected area-minimizing closed embedded (say, strictly stable) minimal surfaces connected by a very thin neck.
-Then shortly after the flow is started the neck will quickly pinch and retract to each minimizing surface, and the limit of the flow will be the union of these two disconnected minimal surfaces.
+Also, it is easy to see that the limiting set could be disconnected.
+Take, for instance, the initial data given by two disconnected area-minimizing closed embedded (say, strictly stable) minimal surfaces connected by a very thin neck.
+Then shortly after the flow is started, the neck will quickly pinch and retract to each minimizing surface, and the limit of the flow will be the union of these two disconnected minimal surfaces.